alhassanhossny/fawry_Task/README.md

 > Interpret Results:

-If your internal DNS fails but 8.8.8.8 works → DNS server issue.
+If the internal DNS fails but 8.8.8.8 works... → DNS server issue.

-If both fail → Maybe host doesn't exist or DNS misconfigured.
+If both DNSs fail... → Maybe host doesn't exist or DNS misconfigured.

-If IPs are different → Potential wrong internal DNS record.
+If IPs are different... → There is a potential wrong internal DNS record.

 ---